ctrlplusb/easy-peasy/README.md

 #### Accessing your selectors directly via the store

-You can access your selector similar to state, however, selectors are functions.
+You can access your selector similar to state, but remember, selectors are functions.

 ```javascript
 store.getState().shoppingBasket.totalPrice(); // fresh hit